Program Summary - Spring 2021

 Bathed in sunshine, fresh sea-air and adorned with pastel coloured building spread across her seven hills, Lisbon is truly one of Europe’s jewels.

-Lisbon is also one of Europe’s most charismatic and vibrant cities, while here you will explore the unique blend traditional heritage, striking modernism and progressive thinking that makes Lisbon so special.
+Lisbon is also one of Europe’s most charismatic and vibrant cities, while here you will explore the unique blend of traditional heritage, striking modernism and progressive thinking that makes Lisbon so special.

 You’ll get a glimpse into the life of the Portuguese while also exploring the city’s rich culture and history.